 - Be original: You should avoid showing little originality or thought in your posts.
 Remember that these should demonstrate that you understand what you're learning in class.
-Each post should add a new idea, perspective, example, or explanation of the assigned topics.

-- Be original, part 2: You should avoid repeating yourself or someone else.
-If you repeat yourself or others in postings you will not receive full credit as this shows nothing about your own understanding.

-- Do more: You should avoid simply agreeing with or praising others.
+Each post should add a new idea, perspective, example, or explanation of the assigned topics. - Be original, part 2: You should avoid repeating yourself or someone else.
+If you repeat yourself or others in postings you will not receive full credit as this shows nothing about your own understanding. - Do more: You should avoid simply agreeing with or praising others.
 Stating "I agree" or "I love the way you said that" (or any similar comment) is not detailed or complex enough to earn points.
-You'll need to add more to meet the requirements.

-- Write well/Proof-read: You should avoid using poor spelling grammar, capitalization, and punctuation.
+You'll need to add more to meet the requirements. - Write well/Proof-read: You should avoid using poor spelling grammar, capitalization, and punctuation.
 Keep in mind that a discussion is essentially a written assignment, which means that spelling, grammar, and proper writing will be factored in to your score.

-Assignments (25 points each): On five (5) occasions this semester you will complete assignments.
-These are detailed in the units/weekly folders.
-See the course calendar for specific due dates.
-Your work on these assignments will be evaluated based on your ability to incorporate the information you are learning in the course and demonstrate your understanding of the assigned topics.
-All assignments will be completed in Blackboard.
-Always double check to your submission after you're done make sure your work is saved and submitted properly.
-Assignments will account for about 19% of your final grade.
+Lifespan Project (100 points total): Over the course of the session you will be building an essay, which we will refer to as your "Lifespan Project."
+The objective of the essay is to compare and contrast two periods of the lifespan.
+This will include selecting two periods of the lifespan, summarizing the development that occurs in each period, and identifying ways in which these two periods of the lifespan are both similar and different.

+You will submit individual pieces of this project during the session and in the end, you will submit your final essay.
+The breakdown of each piece is as follows:

+Summary of Period of Lifespan 1 - 20 points Summary of Period of Lifespan 2 - 20 points Submission of Lifespan Project Essay - 50 points

+This project is designed to assess your ability to understand and explain concepts related to lifespan development and accurately communicate your understanding.
+Your Lifespan Project Essay will be in traditional essay format (i.e., an introductory paragraph, body paragraphs, a conclusion paragraph, complete sentences, proper grammar/spelling/capitalization that follow the guidelines of Standard Written English, citing sources).
+More specific instructions & information about evaluation will be given in your Blackboard course; deadlines can be found on the Course Calendar.
+The Lifespan Project will account for about 14% of your final grade.

-Exams (100 points each): For each unit you will complete an exam.
-The exams will contain 50 multiple choice questions over the assigned chapters.
+Exams (4 exams @ 100 points each): This session you will take 4 regular exams.
+The exams will be taken in Blackboard and will contain 40 multiple choice/true false questions and 2 short answer questions (approximately 50-word response minimum for each) over the assigned chapters.
 You will be provided with materials to help you prepare for each exam and it is in your best interest to read all related chapters and spend time preparing.
-The exams are timed (1 hour), so be sure you are ready to complete the exam in one sitting before you begin an exam.
-I advise you to complete all coursework in a given unit and review any feedback given before attempting to complete an exam.
-Overall, exams will account for about 60% of your final grade.
+The exams are timed (1 hour), so be sure you are ready to complete the exam in one sitting before you begin an exam; time starts as soon as you click Begin and cannot be paused.
+Each individual exam will account for about 16% of your final grade (66% in total).